hpacheco/ses/labs/Lab1.md

 ```
 ![lab1_framac_cmdi_bad](lab1_framac_cmdi_bad.png)
 </details>

 Looking at the output, Frama-C has correctly separated the command's prefix from the command's argument.
-Thus, the first assertion is true, since we have not tainted the prefix, while the second assertion is false, since we have tainted the prefix.
+Thus, the first assertion is true, since we have not tainted the prefix, while the second assertion is false, since we have tainted the argument.

 We can also analyze a good version [c/SARD-testsuite-101/000/149/242/os_cmd_injection_basic-good-frama-c.c](../c/SARD-testsuite-101/000/149/242/os_cmd_injection_basic-good-frama-c.c) of the program that sanitizes the input with a function `purify`.
 For that purpose, we can write a contract saying that `purify` always returns an untainted array, irrespective of its inputs:
 ```C